nape-not-another-policy-engine/docs/Writerside/topics/nape-overview.md

 2) Codifying the [Test of Details](nape-glossary.topic#test-of-details) which provide assurance by either confirming or nullify these activities and actions took place.
 3) Compose, Aggregate, and Report that all the tens, hundreds, or thousands of these required activities and actions did, in fact, happen and occurred to the organizations' expectation.
 4) Automate all of 1, 2, & 3 and have it autonomously execute as part of the daily business processes.

+TODO - Add the Epistomoloy "How do you konw what you know" TODO The Two things that rae not clear in GRC (since GRC seems tob e focused on specifics) TODO 1) How do I know that whaty ou tell me is true and valid?
+TODO- 2) How do you know, that what you think, is factual, true, and valid?"